famedly/famedly-sync/README.md

 The tool expects a configuration file located at `./config.yaml`.
 See example configuration at [config.sample.yaml](./config.sample.yaml).

-The default path can be changed by setting the new path to the environment variable `FAMEDLY_LDAP_SYNC_CONFIG`.
+The default path can be changed by setting the new path to the environment variable `FAMEDLY_SYNC_CONFIG`.

 Also, individual configuration items and the whole configuration can be set using environment variables.
 For example, the following YAML configuration: